jkrauss/ml4all-frontend/README.md

 - This is the url of the new dev-backend: https://foodsight-backend-b3grh.ondigitalocean.app/docs
 - In the repo is an example-response, <code>response_example.json</code>
   - please amend what you like different / helps you.
-  - I will change 'products' to 'rows' and add 'columns' - the column-names (Days)